Cheraw, Mississippi

 Cheraw is an unincorporated community in Marion County, Mississippi, United States.

 History

-Cheraw was founded in 1905, and named after Cheraw, South Carolina.
+Cheraw was founded in 1905, and named after Cheraw, South Carolina, which is in turned named for the Cheraw tribe.

 Reverend Isom Pounds and Margaret Parker Pounds were said to have co-founded the town when, following marriage, they relocated there from Cheraw, South Carolina in the early 1800s.

-The word "Cheraw" references a tribe of indigenous peoples (Native Americans) who inhabited the Southeastern Woodlands region of the United States.
-Genealogical records indicate that Margaret Parker was of Cheraw decent.
+Cheraw is located on the Canadian National Railway.

+A post office operated under the name Cheraw from 1905 to 1925.